 How do I build a wildlife pond?

-Step 1: Identify an area with some full sun and some shade.
+Identify an area with some full sun and some shade.
 If you don't have such an area then you could consider some additional planting to provide the needed shade.
-Dig a hole ensuring that two sides are straight, and that one side has a sloping beach style entrance.
+Take your Garden Spade or Trowel (depending on the size of your pond) and dig a hole ensuring that two sides are straight, and that one side has a sloping beach style entrance.

 the trench, trim it with scissors.
 Fill the trench back up with soil and weigh it down with large stones, rocks, or bricks.